dsohk/suse-manager-examples/README.md

-# suse-manager-examples
+# Automation Scripting for SUSE Manager

-Automation with SUSE Manager
+This repositories contain examples of automation scripts for SUSE Manager.